In Ivory Coast, fear over the cocoa harvest after too heavy rains

 In the cocoa fields, the observation is verified.
 At the edge of a track where only motorbikes can pass, Bamoussa Coulibaly harvests a few rare yellow-red pods from the numerous cocoa trees.

 This year, the month of July was particularly rainy in the south of Côte d’Ivoire, right at the time of cocoa flowering and “the flowers have fallen”, explains this agricultural worker to justify his meager harvest.
-And among the pods that resisted, some rotted, again, because of the excessive humidity.
+And among the pods that resisted, some rotted, once more, because of the excessive humidity.

 Increase in rainfall by 20 to 40%